 NDs develop personalized pain management treatment plans

-These plans take into account each individual’s lifestyle, nutrition, work and leisure activities, current and past stressors, and relevant previous injuries—in other words, the root causes of each person’s pain and all its manifestations.
+These plans take into account each individual’s lifestyle, nutrition, work and leisure activities, current and past stressors, and relevant previous injuries—in other words, the root causes of each person’s pain and inflammation as well as other manifestations.
 The plans use various combinations of dietary recommendations and nutritional supplements along with botanical medicines to help reduce inflammation and the pain it causes.
 Exercise, physical rehabilitation, and mind-body approaches that are known to reduce

 Exercise, physical rehabilitation, and mind-body approaches that are known to reduce